-I am the new President of this fantastic group of writers.
+I am now the Past President of this fantastic group of writers who met for the 11th Annual CNFC Conference in Victoria in April 2015.
 Learn more about how we support creative nonfiction writers here.

 LOST: A MEMOIR plays in Montreal

 Persephone Productions in Montreal, directed by Christopher Moore and featuring Karine Dion in the role of Cathy.
 The theatre will tour to four venues starting April 5 at John Abbott, April 12 in St. Lambert, April 13 and 14 at Victoria Hall in Westmount, then April 19-21 L’Espace 401, Berri.